KnorpelSenf/afptas-rust/README.md

   let B = {x for x in R^length(C_I) if norm_1(x) == 1}

-  # B is a [0,1]^n block of values that weight the diferent configurations.
+  # B is a [0,1]^n block of values that weight the different configurations.
   # We now want to find x in B which adheres to the constraints and is optimal.
   # We do this using Grigoriadis et al. and
   # need to solve the block-problem along the way and